smindel/silverstripe-gis/README.md

 ## Note

-The module is incompatible with the framework version 4.3.1.
-I am in touch with the developers and confident that this [will be fixed](https://github.com/silverstripe/silverstripe-framework/pull/8815) in the next realease of the framework.
+The module is incompatible with the framework version 4.3.1, which disallowed parameterised field assignments.
+The issue [has been fixed](https://github.com/silverstripe/silverstripe-framework/pull/8815), so that all versions of the framework before and after 4.3.1 are working.